remix-run/react-router/docs/api/components/RouteHandler.md

 ### `willTransitionTo(transition, params, query)`

-Called when a route is about to render, giving you the opportunity to abort or redirect the transition.
+Called when a handler is about to render, giving you the opportunity to abort or redirect the transition.
 You can pause the transition while you do some asynchonous work with `transition.wait(promise)`.